gimbalinc/airship-adapter-android/README.md

 Once `stop()` is called, Gimbal location event processing will not restart upon subsequent app starts, until `start()` is called again.

+## Running the Sample App

+- Create an Android app in Gimbal Manager.
+Out of the box, the package/application ID is `com.gimbal.airship.android` but this may be modified in `sample-app/build.gradle`.
+  Copy the new API key and paste it into the value of `GimbalIntegration.GIMBAL_API_KEY`.
+- Set up your Firebase project with a new app [reference](https://firebase.google.com/docs/android/setup).
+  Download the `google-services.json` to the `sample-app` directory.
+The rest of the dependencies and plugins should already be taken care of.
+- Set up your Airship app as you would normally.
+Paste its development key and secret into `src/main/assets/airshipconfig.properties`.
+This Sample App does not use a custom Autopilot but it is definitely possible to add your own.
+Add your Firebase app's server key to the Android configuration and enter the package ID.
+- Set up an Airship Automation with the `gimbal_custom_entry_event` Custom Event trigger.

 ## AirshipGimbalAdapter Migration